Raoul Island

 Raoul Island (Sunday Island; Rangitāhua) is the largest and northernmost of the main Kermadec Islands, 900 km south south-west of 'Ata Island of Tonga and 1100 km north north-east of New Zealand's North Island.
 It has been the source of vigorous volcanic activity during the past several thousand years that was dominated by dacitic explosive eruptions, with the largest being VEI-6.

-The area of the anvil-shaped island, including fringing islets and rocks mainly in the northeast, but also a few smaller ones in the southeast, is 29.38 km2.
+The anvil-shaped island has a total area of 29.38 km2.
+It has fringing islets and rocks mainly in the northeast, with a few smaller ones in the southeast.
 The highest elevation is Moumoukai Peak, at an elevation of 516 m.

 Although Raoul is the only island in the Kermadec group large enough to support settlement, it lacks a safe harbour, and landings from small boats can be made only in calm weather.
 The island consists of two mountainous areas, one with summits of 516 m and 498 m, and the other with a summit of 465 m, the two separated by a depression which is the caldera of the Raoul volcano.